WestlakeAPC/Shoot-Out/README.md

 # Shoot-Out
-A wild west style shootout game, for iOS, which uses MultipeerConnectivity and Spritekit.
+A wild west style shootout game, for iOS, which uses GameKit and SpriteKit.

 This game will include both a single player mode and a multiplayer mode.